-Research is carried out within six research clusters, consisting of academic staff and research students,
+Research is carried out within seven research clusters, consisting of academic staff and research students:

 Interaction between clusters is facilitated by a vibrant programme of conferences, workshops, seminars and research visitors.
 These activities provide a dynamic environment to develop and enhance research collaborations with academics and research users both nationally and internationally.

 We provide high quality research facilities with high performance computing and sophisticated data analysis equipment available through the Centre for Experimental Economics, and the Alcuin Research Resource Centre.
 The Research Centre for Social Sciences is the hub for interdisciplinary research and postgraduate life in the Social Sciences at York.

 The Department is keen to build on its existing strengths by attracting young scholars with outstanding potential to work with us on cutting-edge research projects that will make an original and significant contribution to the study of economics and related studies.

 We are therefore seeking to support high quality applications to the Marie Skłodowska-Curie Actions Individual Fellowships scheme.
 We are pleased to state that the Department has an excellent track record of supporting successful applications to this scheme in previous years.

 The Individual Fellowship scheme provides excellent financial compensation, career development and training and research support for the best or most promising researchers, seeking to undertake research in a European (EU Member States or Associate Countries) context.